-- b) Laboratory Equipment - i) Temperature Measuring Devices
+- b.
+Laboratory Equipment - i.
+Temperature Measuring Devices

-Temperature measuring devices such as liquid-in-glass thermometers, thermocouples, and platinum resistance thermometers used in incubators, autoclaves and other equipment shall be the appropriate quality to meet specification(s) in the method.
-The graduation of the temperature measuring devices shall be appropriate for the required accuracy of measurement and they shall be verified to national or international standards for temperature.
-Verification shall be done at least annually (see TNI Volume 1, Module 2, Section 5.5.13.1).
+Temperature measuring devices such as liquid-in-glass thermometers, thermocouples, or platinum resistance thermometers used to assess and document equipment temperatures shall be the appropriate quality to meet specification(s) in the method.
+The graduation and range of the temperature measuring devices shall be appropriate for the required accuracy of the measurement.
+Temperature measuring devices shall be verified to national or international standards for temperature.
+Verification shall be performed at least annually (see TNI Volume 1, Module 2, Section 5.5.13.1).
+This verification may be accomplished by a single point provided that it represents the method mandated temperature and use conditions.